Judson A. Brewer: Academia

-In Brewer's early career he was an assistant professor in the Department of Psychiatry at Yale University School of Medicine, and also a research affiliate in the Department of Brain and Cognitive Sciences at the Massachusetts Institute of Technology.
-He served as director of research at the Center for Mindfulness of the University of Massachusetts Medical School prior to joining the faculty at the Mindfulness Center of Brown University as director of research and innovation.
+In Brewer's early career, he was an assistant professor of psychiatry at the Yale School of Medicine and the medical director of Yale's Therapeutic Neuroscience Clinic.
+He then joined the University of Massachusetts Medical School as an associate professor and research director of the Mindfulness Center.
+For ten years, he was a research affiliate at MIT's Department of Brain and Cognitive Sciences.
+In 2018, he joined the faculty of Brown University, where he is the director of research and innovation at the Mindfulness Center and a professor of psychiatry and social and behavioral sciences.

 Brewer began meditating to deal with stress while a graduate student at Washington University School of Medicine.
-In 2011 he and colleagues published a study reporting, "the brains of experienced meditators—those who have been meditating for at least 10 years—showed decreased activity in the areas linked to attention lapses, anxiety, attention-deficit hyperactivity disorder, schizophrenia, autism, and plaque buildup in Alzheimer disease.
+In 2011, he and colleagues published a study reporting, "the brains of experienced meditators—those who have been meditating for at least 10 years—showed decreased activity in the areas linked to attention lapses, anxiety, attention-deficit hyperactivity disorder, schizophrenia, autism, and plaque buildup in Alzheimer disease.
 This effect was seen regardless of the type of meditation practiced.
 The areas in question comprise the default mode network, which consists of the medial prefrontal and posterior cingulate cortices."

 Michael Pollan wrote that in 2012, Brewer, "using fMRI to study the brains of experienced meditators, noticed that their default-mode networks had also been quieted relative to those of novice meditators.
 It appears that, with the ego temporarily out of commission, the boundaries between self and world, subject and object, all dissolve.
 These are hallmarks of the mystical experience."

 By 2013 Brewer's focus was on "neurobiological mechanisms underlying the interface between stress, mindfulness and the addictive process, and in developing effective means for the modulation of these processes to better treat substance use disorders."
 He was also developing measurements of mindfulness practice, using functional MRI methods with real-time feedback to examine effects of mindfulness-training on brain function and mental health.